The Inn at Death Valley: The Great (L.A.) Escape

 There’s a long tradition of auto touring between Los Angeles and Death Valley.
 From the early days of the auto, Death Valley became a destination for thrill-seekers in Los Angeles and Southern California eager to test their vehicles on the roughly 250-mile drive into the American Outback.
 Back then, in the days before improved roads and air conditioning, it was a much more challenging adventure than it is today — an automotive Iditarod.

-With the 1927 opening of the Furnace Creek Inn (the original name of the Inn at Death Valley), Hollywood discovered Death Valley, and as more filmmaking took place in the area, the hotel hosted a number of stars.
+With the 1927 opening of the Furnace Creek Inn (the original name of The Inn at Death Valley), Hollywood discovered Death Valley, and as more filmmaking took place in the area, the hotel hosted a number of stars.
 Clark Gable and Carole Lombard honeymooned at the hotel and later guests would include Ronald Reagan, who both hosted and acted in the famous television show Death Valley Days.

 Here’s how they (and you) can unplug and decompress — Death Valley-style.